 Conclusion: Music as an important component of social work

-Music plays a central role in social facilities for the well-being of residents, clients and staff.
+Music plays a central role in social facilities for the well-being of residents, clients and employees.
 With the right strategy, the total costs for music - consisting of GEMA fees and music procurement - can be significantly reduced without compromising on high-quality music.
-GEMA-free alternatives offer not only financial advantages, but also greater flexibility and planning security.
+GEMA-free alternatives not only offer financial benefits, but also greater flexibility and planning security.

 sonicsense supports social organisations in finding the optimum balance between cost and quality - whether through GEMA-free premium channels or through professional GEMA administration for conventional music.
 All procurement costs for music are already included in the service.